4 photos

 2 photos

-Made out of sugar pine, the scalloped edges were cut on the bandsaw.
-Painted green and gold.
+Made from sugar pine.
+The scalloped edges were cut on the bandsaw.

 1 video + 3 photos

-Douglas fir.
-I made this with a friend who is an avid surfer at Ocean Beach.
-The table lives in San Francisco.
+Made from Douglas fir and redwood.
+I built this with a friend who's an avid surfer.
+The table lives in San Francisco near Ocean Beach.

 2 photos